PatrickGTR/sf-cnr/gamemodes/irresistible/README.md

-/*

-						Irresistible Gaming Development Framework
+# Irresistible Gaming Development Framework
-							  	   Copyright (c) 2018

-	This framework allows you to easily collaborate on Irresistible Gaming servers.

-	Internal Server Callbacks (Hookable):
+#### Copyright (C) 2011-2018

+**Source Contributors:**  Lorenc ("Lorenc") Pekaj, Steven ("Stev") Howard **BIG THANKS to Stev, Nibble, Banging7Grams, Kova, Queen and Panther for making this possible.**

+### Script Callbacks

-		- SetPlayerRandomSpawn( )
+- `public SetPlayerRandomSpawn( playerid )`
-			* When a player is attempting to spawn somewhere randomly
+    - Called when a player is attempting to be respawned somewhere randomly

-		- OnServerUpdate( )
+- `public OnServerUpdate( )`
+    - Called every second (or sooner) indefinitely

-		- OnPlayerUpdateEx( )
+- `public OnPlayerUpdateEx( playerid )`
+    - Same interval as OnServerUpdate, but it is called indefinitely for every player in-game
+    - When you wish to update something frequently, but not use OnPlayerUpdate
+- `OnServerGameDayEnd( )`
+    - Called every 24 minutes in-game (basically when a new day starts)

-		- OnNpcConnect( npcid )
+- `OnNpcConnect( npcid )`
+    - Called specifically when an NPC connects, as OnPlayerConnect will not
+- `OnNpcDisconnect( npcid, reason )`
+    - Called specifically when an NPC disconnects, as OnPlayerDisconnect will not

-		- OnPlayerDriveVehicle( playerid, vehicleid )
+- `OnPlayerDriveVehicle( playerid, vehicleid )`
- */
+    - Called when a player enters a vehicle as a driver